NESA SCHOLARSHIP FAQ

 Winners may defer payment till they return from their mission.
 Additionally, NESA can defer scholarships for other reasons if requested.
 Winners should contact NESA to schedule a deferred payment date.

 A NOTE TO REFERENCE PROVIDERS

 The applicant will never have access to your reference letter because we need your honest evaluation of this Scout.
 However, the Scout can monitor your progress and can tell whether you have responded to the reference request.
-This is important because the Scout must have a reference letter to apply for a scholarship and he may need time to contact another reference if you are unable to reply by December 31, 2014.
-If you are not a volunteer or professional Scout leader (required of all reference providers), please contact the Scout as soon as possible and explain that you do not qualify as a Scouting reference.
-The Scout will then need time to locate a qualifying reference provider to complete this portion of the scholarship submission process.
+This is important because the Scout must have a reference letter to apply for a scholarship and he may need time to contact another reference provider if you are unable to reply by November 15, 2016.

 A FINAL NOTE ON THE DEADLINE

 NESA must set a submission deadline each year, and that deadline is 11:59:59pm, October 31, 2016.
 At midnight, November 1, 2016, the system will be locked.
 There is no way to update an existing form OR create a new application after that deadline.
 NESA does not grant extensions for any reason.
 Therefore, we ask that you please begin the application process as soon as possible.

 NESA office hours are 8:00am to 4:30pm (CST) during weekdays.
 We are closed on the weekends and holidays.
 NESA staffers are glad to answer your questions, but it may be physically impossible to answer every question we receive if too many applicants wait till the very last minute to contact us.